 The Ecotopia 2121 project sets out to design the futures of 100 cities worldwide.
 This month, we investigate the future of Taipei, the capital of Taiwan.

-The vast majority of Taiwan’s twenty-five million people are of Chinese descent, having arrived in successive waves of colonization from the seventeenth century on.
-Although Taiwan has been effectively independent since 1945, the Communist Party of China wants it to be brought within Chinese domain.
+Although Taiwan has been effectively independent since 1945, the Communist Party of China wants it to be brought within China's domain.
 The only thing halting a full-scale invasion, it seems, is the presence in the Pacific Ocean of Taiwan’s ally, the United States -- and a general feeling in the West that Taiwan should decide its own future.
 This stalemate is bound to continue far into the future, but Taiwan will likely not sit idly by.

 It will need to develop new strategies of self-protection.
 One such strategy is depicted here as Taipei 2121, where legal action is taken at the United Nations.
 In a striking announcement to the UN General Assembly, Taiwan’s government declares that all land rights in Taiwan will revert to their original “pre Chinese” colonization status.
-Under this new legal regime, the land of Taiwan doesn’t belong to Taiwanese of Chinese descent and certainly not to China, but instead it is the patrimony of the original inhabitants of Taiwan, indigenous tribes such as the Atayal and Amis, who occupied the island for eight thousand years before the first Han Chinese ever set foot there -- and whose descendents still live in Taiwan.
+Under this new legal regime, the land of Taiwan doesn’t belong to Taiwanese of Chinese descent -- and certainly not to China -- but instead it is the hereditament of the original inhabitants of Taiwan, indigenous tribes such as the Atayal and Amis, who occupied the island for eight thousand years before the first Han Chinese ever set foot there -- and whose descendents still live in Taiwan.